 My First Concert: Styx, 1983

 Styx played at Murphy Center in Murfreesboro, Tenn. where my family was staying during the summer.
-I was 14 and still a disciple of Dennis DeYoung and Co., although having heard their first single, “Mr. Roboto,” I was beginning to feel a little embarrassed for them.
+I was 14 and still a disciple of Dennis DeYoung and Co., although having heard the first single from Kilory Was Here, “Mr. Roboto,” I was beginning to feel a little embarrassed for them.
 But I cajoled my mother into going.

 My memories of the concert are fleeting:

-- The smell of pot rising from the seats below (I’m not sure how I knew it was pot smoke, not having smelled it before, but it smelled so weird that I knew it couldn’t be anything else).
+- I remember the smell of pot rising from the seats below as we waited for the concert to begin.
+I’m not sure how I knew it was pot smoke, not having smelled it before, but it smelled so weird that I knew it couldn’t be anything else.
+My mother was oblivious to the smell, and years later she doesn’t recall smelling it.

-- Tommy Shaw showing (painfully) that he had no acting skills.
-(You see, the concert was performed as a rock opera, with Shaw playing the role of Jonathan Chance, a young musician who … er, never mind.)
+- Tommy Shaw showed — painfully — that he had no acting skills.
+And why should he?
+He plays guitar!
+Most of the concert was performed as a rock opera, with Shaw playing the role of Jonathan Chance, a young musician who … uh, never mind.
+Robert De Niro couldn’t have pulled this off.

-- James Young telling everyone that the devil had nothing to do with the writing of “this song” (“Snowblind” – which led me to wonder with trepidation which songs he did have something to do with – “Fooling Yourself (The Angry Young Man)”?
-“The Best of Times”?
-“Babe”??).
+- Before the band launched into “Snowblind,” James “JY” Young told everyone that the devil had nothing to do with the writing of “this song.”
+That led me to wonder with trepidation which Styx songs Satan did have something to do with — “Fooling Yourself (The Angry Young Man)?”
+“The Best of Times?”
+“Babe??”

 Hey, it could be worse.
 I could like REO Speedwagon.
 That is worse, isn’t it?